-- Starting from a standstill can be a little bit jerky while the controller attempts to self start the wheel. - The controller will operate in a trapezoidal mode rather than the silent sine wave mode, so there may be a bit more audible buzz or hum from the motor. - With high gear reduction geared hub motors, you may hit the sensorless . eRPM limit of the controller (~28000 eRPM, see 4.1) - When using a Cycle Analyst, you won't have the option of picking up the speed signal from the motor hall line and will require an external speedo sensor and spoke magnet (i.e. CA-DPS or CA3-DPS).
+- Starting from a standstill can be a little bit jerky while the controller attempts to self start the wheel. - The controller will operate in a trapezoidal rather than the more silent sine wave mode, resulting in some audible buzz or hum from the motor. - With high gear reduction geared hub motors, you may hit the sensorless eRPM limit of the controller (~28000 eRPM, see 4.1) - When using a Cycle Analyst, you won't have the option of picking up the speed signal from the motor hall line and will require an external speedo sensor and spoke magnet (i.e. CA-DPS or CA3-DPS).